Cartan Actions of Higher Rank Abelian Groups and their Classification: Applications of the Main Theorems

+with equalities holding exactly when $M = \set{e}$ and $H^s = \set{e}$, respectively, we conclude that $H$ is semisimple and $M$ is trivial.

-In conclusion, we see that $G/\Gamma$ does not have any rank 1 factors, and $G/\Gamma $ is homeomorphic to $H/\Lambda$.
-By Mostow rigidity \cite[Theorem A']{mostow-book}, $G$ is isomorphic to $H$ and $\Gamma$ to $\Lambda$.
-Applying the resulting conjugacy, our $\R^k$ totally Cartan action is $C^{1,\theta}$-conjugate to a homogeneous subaction of $G$ on $G/\Gamma$ by a subgroup $A$ of $G$ (up to an automorphism of $\R^k$).
-Since the $\R^k$-action is Cartan, $A$ is a split Cartan of $G$.
+Therefore, we know that there is an affine diffeomorphism between $H /\Lambda$ and $G / \Gamma \, (=M \backslash G / \Gamma)$.
+Conjugating the dynamics on $H/\Lambda$ by this diffeomorphism, our $\R^k$ totally Cartan action is $C^{1,\theta}$-conjugate to a homogeneous subaction of $G$ on $G/\Gamma$ by a subgroup $A$ of $G$ (up to an automorphism of $\R^k$).
+Since the $\R^k$-action is Anosov, $A$ is a split Cartan of $G$.
 Since the coarse Lyapunov spaces are 1-dimensional, so are the root spaces of $G$.
 Hence $G$ itself is $\R$-split.